 Like many of us, I let life make choices for me.
 I ended up studying journalism in university and working as a reporter.

 I had no idea what happy and independent children would look like at the time but I knew it wasn’t what my culture had taught me.

 My child was learning everything through modelling.
 And all this required spending time together developing a deep connection.
 All I needed to do was to be there to support and encourage her.

 We live in a society that sends us different messages: Don’t listen to yourself, read books from parenting experts, follow other’s instructions and send them to a good school!

 I saw parents and children feeling empty, overwhelmed, anxious, drained and disconnected.
 I saw tired children fighting their parents not wanting to do homework, families spending less time together, filling their schedule with more activities in fear that their children would miss out.
 Let me tell you something: If that’s you, you are not a bad parent.
 Parents have simply lost touch with themselves and fear that their children will do the same.
 They fear they will mess up their child’s future.

 But they won’t.
 Children need one thing: the freedom to choose a new path, their own path.
 That's what Lifeschooling has given us!

 You and your child have the instructions within yourself.
 We all came with it.
-That knowing is crucial for a mother.
+That knowing is crucial for a parent.
 Because it allows you to connect to your instinct, your intuition without shame or guilt.